-On the other hand if you stated that you will keep a candidates details until the position they applied to has been filled then you must actively get in touch with the candidate if you wish to keep their data on file.
+On the other hand if you've stated that you will keep a candidates details until the position that they applied for has been filled then you must actively get in touch with the candidate if you wish to keep their data on file.

 Emailing each candidate you wish to keep on file isn't an efficient use of your time.
-Why not upload a specific rejection email into your ATS covering the below points which you can automate distribution of. ***
+Why not include an automated rejection email into your ATS workflow process including the below points.

 Tell candidates why you wish to keep their details on file - " Hi John, we're sorry to inform you that on this occasion your application hasn't been successful.
 However, we did think you were an acceptation candidate and would like to keep your data on file for future opportunities if you would be happy for us to do so?"